igrowing/esp8266_smart_home_ready/modules/room_sensor/readme.md

 - SI7021 - temperature/humidity sensor (I2C),
 - More sensors to be added (GPIO16).

+SI7021 to be replaced with BME680: it provides barometric pressure and VOC air pollution in addition to temperature and humidity.

 = Instructions =

 1. Load ESPeasy R147 or 2.0 working FW to ESP (v2.0-20180304b - good one).